Homemade Char Siu (Roasted Chinese BBQ Pork)

 • Ingredient Notes:

 • Pork shoulder is also commonly called Boston butt or pork butt.
-For best results for homemade char siu, look for a boneless pork shoulder roast with a nice fat cap & good marbling throughout, which translates to richly flavored, super juicy BBQ pork – absolutely delicious!
+For best results for homemade char siu, look for a boneless pork shoulder roast with a nice fat cap and good marbling throughout, which translates to richly flavored, super juicy BBQ pork – absolutely delicious!

-• Storage & Freezing:
+• Storage and Freezing:

-• Storage & Reheating: Leftover char siu will keep, stored in an airtight container in the refrigerator, for up to 5 days.
+• Storage and Reheating: Leftover char siu will keep, stored in an airtight container in the refrigerator, for up to 5 days.
 Reheat leftovers in the microwave or on the stovetop until warmed through.

-• Freezing Instructions: Because char siu is a great pupu or add-in for stir fries & soups, I like keeping some on hand in my freezer at all times.
+• Freezing Instructions: Because char siu is a great pupu or add-in for stir fries and soups, I like keeping some on hand in my freezer at all times.
 To freeze, place cooled, sliced bbq pork in a freezer bag, ensuring all of the air is removed from the bag when you seal.
 Freeze up to 3 months.
 To thaw, place the frozen char siu in the refrigerator overnight or submerge the freezer bag in room temperature water for a quicker thaw.
 Easily reheat on the stovetop or in the microwave.

 Recipe and Food Styling by Jess Larson, Plays Well With Butter | Photography by Rachel Cook, Half Acre House.